Black hole superradiant instability from ultralight spin-2 fields

 is proportional to the BH absorption probability, $\Delta=\sqrt{1-\chi^2}$, and $\kappa=\frac{\Delta}{1+\Delta}$.
 The integer $j\in(|\ell-2|,\ell+2)\geq0$ is the total angular momentum, the integer $m\in(-j,j)$, and the constant $C_{j\ell}$ depends on the mode.
 The superradiant instability requires a nonaxisymmetric mode ($m\neq0$) and therefore $j\geq1$.
 Hence, at variance with the scalar and vector cases, there exist \emph{two} dominant unstable modes with the same scaling $\tau_{\rm inst}\sim -\alpha^{-9}(\omega_R-m\Omega_{\rm H})^{-1}$: the \emph{dipole} $j=\ell=1$, and the \emph{quadrupole} $j=2$, $\ell=0$ (the latter being absent in the scalar and vector cases).
 We find $C_{20}=128/45$ and $C_{11}=10/9$, so that the quadrupole mode has always the shortest instability time scale.
 When the BH spin is small the analytical results match very well the numerical ones obtained in Ref.~\cite{Brito:2013wya} to linear order in the spin.

-{{\bf{\em GWs from spin-2 condensates around BHs.}}} The GW dissipation time scale, $\tau_{\rm GW}$, can be computed from the stress-energy tensor~\eqref{Tmunu} of the condensate.
+{{\bf{\em GWs from spin-2 condensates around BHs.}}} The GW dissipation time scale, $\tau_{\rm GW}$, can be computed from the stress-energy tensor of the condensate.
 Crucially, $\tau_{\rm GW}\gg\tau_{\rm inst}\gg M$ in the small-coupling limit, so the process can be thought to occur in two stages~\cite{Brito:2014wla,East:2017ovw}.
 In the first (linear) phase the condensate grows on a time scale given by $\tau_{\rm inst}=1/\Gamma$ for the most unstable modes [see Eq.~\eqref{Gamma}] until the superradiant condition $\omega_R\sim m\Omega_{\rm H}$ is nearly saturated.
 In the second (nonlinear) phase GW emission governs the evolution of the condensate, which is dissipated over the time scale $\tau_{\rm GW}\gg\tau_{\rm inst}$.
 This separation of scales allows us to study the process in a quasi-adiabatic approximation~\cite{Brito:2014wla,East:2017ovw} using Teukolsky's formalism to compute the GW emission~\cite{Teukolsky:1973ha,Yoshino:2013ofa}.
+As detailed in the Appendix, in the small-frequency limit the GW flux $\dot{E}_{\rm GW}$ can be computed analytically~\cite{Poisson:1993vp,Brito:2014wla,Ficarra:2018rfu}.
 For the most unstable modes we get